 A: Yes.
-Services that are not covered include implants, braces and cosmetic procedures (e.g., teeth whitening).
+Services that are not covered include braces and cosmetic procedures (e.g., teeth whitening).
 Covered services are plan-specific and subject to Exclusions and Limitations.
 Please see our View Plans page.

 Q: With my Delta Dental Individual plan, do I have coverage outside of Kansas?